4ydx/aind-sudoku/README.md

 that number from all other points in the row, excluding the original cell with the single digit.
 This approach can also be applied to columns and grids, the 3x3 clusters in the puzzle.
 In fact all approaches such as this one will be applied to rows, columns, and 3x3 clusters so that solving the puzzle can become more efficient and effective.

 Once several constraint formulae are conceived they can be used together iteratively to search the solution space, a tree, in a depth first manner.
 If a particular attempt is found to be unusable, the next branch in the tree is explored until, in the worst case, all possible branches have been evaluated.

 Naked Twins is an example of using the knowledge of sudoku's rules towards constraint propogation.
-Whenever a unit (row, column, or 3x3 grid) contains two cells that have the same pairs of numbers, any other cells in the unit can no longer contains that pair.
-This is simply because a sudoku puzzle requires uniqueness in the numbers 1 to 9 so each of the two cells must have a number.
+Whenever a unit (row, column, or 3x3 grid) contains two cells that have the same pair of numbers, any other cells in the unit can no longer contain that pair.
+This is simply because a sudoku puzzle requires uniqueness in the numbers 1 to 9 so each of the two cells must have one of the numbers in the pair.
 Naked Twins is applicable to all sudoku puzzles.

 # Question 2 (Diagonal Sudoku)